Tru-Vue

 A Tru-Vue viewer and film cards from 1953, by which time the company had relocated to Oregon and become a subsidiary of Sawyer's.

 Tru-Vue, a subsidiary of Rock Island Bridge and Iron Works, was a manufacturer of stereoscopic filmstrips and corresponding stereoscope viewers, based in Rock Island, Illinois, from 1932 to 1951 and in Beaverton, Oregon, from 1951 until the late 1960s.

 The company is historically significant as a bridge between the stereoscopic cards of the 19th century and the View-Master reels of the mid-20th.

 Description

-The film strips, or film cards, were fed through a slide viewer similar to a View-Master, which was art deco or streamlined in style.
-The viewers were made of bakelite and available in multiple colors.
-When held up to light the images appeared in 3D.
+The film strips, or film cards, are fed through a slide viewer similar to a View-Master, which is art deco or streamlined in style.
+The viewers are made of bakelite and available in multiple colors.
+When held up to light the images appear in 3D.
 The films were based on attractive scenery, children's stories, travel, night life, and current events.